 What do I believe I must keep others from getting for me to have enough of it?

 In what way am I avoiding the process by fixating on the goal?

-Am I pretending to have something I do not possess rather than undergo the process to attain it?
+Am I pretending to have something I do not possess rather than undergoing the process to attain it?

-Am I obsessing on gaining something so I can avoid other parts of my life that need my attention?
+Am I obsessing on gaining something to avoid other parts of my life that need my attention?

-Am I holding on to resources others need because I need to make sure I have more than enough?
+Am I holding on to resources others need because I need to ensure I have more than enough?

-How can I shift my beliefs about having enough time in order to open up more possibilities?
+How can I shift my beliefs about having enough time to open up more possibilities?

-How can I shift my beliefs about having enough energy in order to open up more possibilities?
+How can I shift my beliefs about having enough energy to open up more possibilities?

 Am I giving back in equal measure to what I receive?

 Am I tending to the different needs of the myriad sides of my inner wilderness?